 In 2018, I applied for the position of Community Based Trainer, as part of Build Africa’s Change the Story project.
 What interested me most in applying for a CBT position was the aspect of working with mothers, something I have been doing at Diika Health Centre.
 I just said to myself, let me try out my luck, fortunately I was successful.

-Change the Story is an initiative which is intending to empower women to move from bad to good, by training them with skills which are going to support them in improving their situation.
+Change the Story is an initiative which is intending to empower women by training them with skills which are going to support them in improving their situation.